Frequently Asked Questions

 I will not be able to race in an event I have entered.
 Can I transfer my entry or get a refund?

-League races can attract over 200 runners ranging in age from 14 to 75 and all levels of ability.
+League races can attract over 200 runners ranging in age from 6 to 80 and all levels of ability.
 Championship running is more specialised with smaller numbers racing on unmarked courses in all weathers.
 Runners may find themselves on their own in mist on exposed mountainsides with the potential of exposure to steep cliffs.
-As a result, they need to be comfortable with this, and be able to navigate using a map and compass.
+As a result, they need to be comfortable with this and be able to navigate using a map and compass.
 Beginners should try some of the shorter league races, which involve less climb and easier terrain.
 As you get fitter, more ambitious, and navigationally competent, you could progress to running up some of Ireland's highest peaks.Is Mountain Running dangerous?

 First off, it is an adventure sport and you do compete at your own risk.
 That been said, if you are sensible, and tackle something within your ability range, the risks are consistent with falling while running on rough ground.
 A beginner should not consider emulating an elite runner down a scree slope or venturing out on an open mountain without protective clothing or the means and ability to find their way.See safety statement.

-Further to AGM '18 discussions on GPS usage - All IMRA races have been categorised to be G (GPS allowed) or NG (GPS or other similar electronic device are not allowed).
+All IMRA races have been categorised to be G (GPS allowed) or NG (GPS or other similar electronic device are not allowed).

 In general any races that are traditionally held on marked route such as Leinster league, trail league, international selection races will be G classified.